waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Strategy: Navigate through the cave to reach Blackthorn City.
 Watch for ice sliding puzzles.
 - Observed: Sliding on ICE stops when hitting a WALL or entering a non-ICE tile (like FLOOR).
 - Observed: Gap in the wall at (16, 8) and (16, 9) allows access to the eastern section from the central ice lake.
-- Observed: (13, 17) -> (15, 17) via Right.
-Blocked by WALL at (16, 17).
-- Observed: (15, 17) -> (15, 21) via Down.
-Blocked by WALL at (15, 22).

 # Exploration Plan: Ice Path 1F
 - Goal: Reach the exit to Route 44/Blackthorn City.
-- Step 1: Reveal unseen tiles in the central ice lake to find stopping points.
-(In progress)
-- Step 2: Navigate through the gap at (16, 8) or (16, 9) to reach the eastern section.
+- Step 1: Reach the eastern section via Row 8 gap.
+- Current Sequence: [Right, Up, Left, Up, Right, Down, Right] from (2, 7).
-- Step 3: Explore the north-east area (Row 3-6, Col 17-25).
+- Step 2: Explore the north-east area (Row 3-6, Col 17-25).
-- Step 4: Investigate the ice at X=32 and the item at (32, 23).
+- Step 3: Investigate the ice at X=32 and the item at (32, 23).
-- Step 5: Look for a ladder to B1F.
+- Step 4: Look for a ladder to B1F.
-- Status: At (2, 13).
-Preparing to slide Up to (2, 7).
-(Turn 28148)

-# Nicknaming
-- Delibird: 'Parcel'.
-- Zubat: 'Sonar'.
-- Status: Completed.
+- Start Turn: 28132.

 ## Party
 - KIMCHI (Gloom): Lv 21.